Zhu Yu (author): Pingzhou Table Talks

 Although Zhu began writing his book in 1111 AD, it referred to events concerning various seaports of China from the year 1086 onwards.
-Therefore, it is plausible that since the time that Shen Kuo began writing his book, the compass needle was being used for navigation.
+Therefore, it is plausible that at the time that Shen Kuo began writing his book, the compass needle was being used for navigation.

 Beyond the compass, Zhu's book described many other maritime subjects.
 Zhu Yu's book described the use of the for-and-aft lug, taut mat sails, and the practice of beating-to-windward.
 Zhu also described bulkhead builds in the hulls of Chinese ships for creating watertight compartments.
 Therefore, if a ship's hull was heavily damaged, only one compartment would fill with water while the ship could be salvaged without sinking.
 Zhu Yu wrote that ships springing a leak could hardly be repaired from the inside, though; instead the Chinese employed expert foreign divers (people from the "Kunlun Mountains" region) that would dive into the water with chisels and oakum and mend the damage from the outside.
 Expert divers were written of by many Chinese authors, including Song Yingxing (1587–1666) who wrote about pearl divers that used watertight leather face masks attached with breathing tubes secured with tin rings that led up to the surface, allowing them to breathe underwater for long periods of time.
-Since at least the Tang Dynasty (618–907 AD), the Chinese also had a formula for a waterproof cream applied to silk clothes that proved useful for divers.
+Since at least the Tang dynasty (618–907 AD), the Chinese also had a formula for a waterproof cream applied to silk clothes that proved useful for divers.

-Confirming Zhu Yu's writing on Song Dynasty ships with bulkhead hull compartments, in 1973 a 24 m (78 ft) long, 9 m (29 ft) wide Song Dynasty trade ship from circa 1277 AD was dredged from the water off the southern coast of China; this ship contained 12 bulkhead compartment rooms within its hull.
+Confirming Zhu Yu's writing on Song dynasty ships with bulkhead hull compartments, in 1973 a 24 m (78 ft) long, 9 m (29 ft) wide Song dynasty trade ship from circa 1277 AD was dredged from the water off the southern coast of China; this ship contained 12 bulkhead compartment rooms within its hull.